 Save Money on Your Vacation with these Freebies

 #10 Disney Springs

-You can walk around this huge shopping, diagnosis dining and entertainment complex at Disney World.
-There is free entertainment at the Disney Springs that includes getting your picture taken with statutes of Buzz Lightyear and a pirate from the crew of the Flying Duchess, sale watching the boats, sprites, and ferries travel across the bay, pin trading at the pin pavilion, and the kids can play at the Lego Store area.
+You can walk around this huge shopping, dining and entertainment complex at Disney World.
+There is free entertainment at the Disney Springs that includes getting your picture taken with statutes of Buzz Lightyear and a pirate from the crew of the Flying Duchess, watching the boats, sprites, and ferries travel across the bay, pin trading at the pin pavilion, and the kids can play at the Lego Store area.

 To stay cool, the kids can bring their swimsuits and play in the water jet area.
 Additionally, Westside (the western side of Disney Springs) has several excellent restaurants, including Bongos Cuban Café, House of Blues, and Wolfgang Puck’s.
 Virgin Records also has a two-story store on the Westside that carries books, music, and videos.
 All of which can be sampled for FREE while visiting this store.

 #9 Animal Programs at Disney’s Animal Kingdom Lodge

 You can visit the animals in the savanna at Disney’s Animal Kingdom Lodge.
 Depending on your viewing location, of which there are several, you will see giraffe, pelicans, flamingos, monkeys, and gazelles roaming the 33-acre wildlife preserve that surrounds the resort.

 There are several educational programs throughout the day including special viewings in the evening with night vision goggles and special feeding times throughout the day.
 At the end of the day, stories will be told around the fire pit just outside the main lobby.

 #8 Hidden Mickey Hunt